quantcdn/docs/docs/integrations/drupal/purger.md

 sidebar_label: Purger
 ---

 The optional `quant_purger` submodule adds cache tag support for Quant content seeding.
-This relies on the [Purge API](https://www.drupal.org/project/purge) and allows the Quant module suite to identify pages that require updating based on user actions and the notify any related content that is impacted by this ban
+This relies on the [Purge API](https://www.drupal.org/project/purge) and allows the Quant module suite to identify pages that require updating based on user actions and then indentify any related content that is impacted by this ban and prepare them for seeding.

 ## How does it work?